sarapple/make/README.md

 { default: { field1_name: field1_value }, { field2_name: fiel2d_value } }

+In your view file:

 ```erb
 <%= Make.form(Comment, { default: { post_id: post.id, user_id: session[:id] }}) %>
 ```

 ## Thank you!

-**Make** gem is current and will be maintained until noted otherwise.
+**Make** gem is current, still under construction, and will be maintained until noted otherwise.
 For any bugs or Ruby-istic concerns, please create an issue on GitHub.